malaksoliman/cervixpredict/README.md

 ## Clinical Disclaimer

 This tool is for **research and educational purposes only**.
 It does not constitute medical advice.
-All clinical decisions must be made by qualified healthcare professionals.
-ECOG performance status and pelvic pain — independent prognostic factors in the Egyptian cohort (AHR 2.22 and 2.34 respectively) — are not model inputs as they are not available in the SEER/TCGA training data; clinical judgement should be applied accordingly.
+All clinical decisions must be made by qualified healthcare professionals. clinical judgement should be applied accordingly.

 ---